 These procedures support bulk character I/O. The part of the string string starting at index start and ending just before index end is used as a character buffer that will be the target of read-substring or the source of the write-substring.
+The read-substring also accepts a need parameter which must be a nonnegative fixnum.
 Up to end-start characters will be transferred.
 The number of characters transferred, possibly zero, is returned by these procedures.
-Fewer characters will be read by read-substring if an end-of-file is read, or a timeout occurs before all the requested characters are transferred and the timeout thunk returns #f (see the procedure input-port-timeout-set!).
+Fewer characters will be read by read-substring if an end-of-file is read, or a timeout occurs before all the requested characters are transferred and the timeout thunk returns #f (see the procedure input-port-timeout-set!), or need is specified and at least that many characters have been read (in other words the procedure does not block for more characters but may transfer more characters if they are immediately available).
 Fewer characters will be written by write-substring if a timeout occurs before all the requested characters are transferred and the timeout thunk returns #f (see the procedure output-port-timeout-set!).
 If it is not specified, port defaults to the current input-port and current output-port respectively.

 '''

 (define s (make-string 10 #\x))

 (read-substring s 2 5)123456789

 3

 456789

 s

 "xx123xxxxx"

+(read-substring s 2 10 (current-input-port) 3)abcd

+5

+s

+"xxabcd\nxxx"

 '''